Virginia Tech® home

 You do not.
 You may buy your computer anywhere you find a computer that meets the requirement.

 No, but few students can afford to replace or repair a computer immediately if it breaks.
-Repairs are often very expensive.
+Repairs are often expensive.
 One of the most common issues is a damaged screen.
 Repairs for damaged screens usually start at around $700.

 The bookstore service history shows that more computers are serviced for accidental damage repairs than for regular warranty repairs.
 Student life is very hard on computers.
 If you cannot afford to repair or replace your computer immediately if it breaks, you should purchase an accidental damage policy.

-More information about bringing an Apple MacBook.
+More information about bringing an Apple MacBook for Computer Science.

 Yes!
 AMD Processors are known to be reliable, fast, and compatible and are included as part of the acceptable requirement.

 The goal of the requirement is to assist with your academic success by insuring you arrive with a base level of technology needed to do your coursework on a system that can run required software at reasonable speeds.
-You are welcome to do your own research and look for other solutions, but it is the your responsibility to be able to complete your work with the required software.
+You are welcome to do your own research and look for other solutions, but it is your responsibility to be able to complete your work with the required software.

 Do you still have questions?